 Lemony parsley yogurt Sauce:

-Place in a food processor and pulse until incorporated.
+- Place all ingredients in a food processor and pulse until incorporated, but not too smooth.

 Substitute veggies for a “one-pot” meal version.
 Chop veggies ( carrots, potatoes, parsnips, fennel, onion, celery…or whatever you like) into bigger bite-sized pieces and toss with salt pepper and olive oil.
 Line the bottom of a skillet or roasting pan with the vegetables and top with sliced lemon.
 Place the chicken directly on top.
 Roast.

 Keywords: Whole roasted harissa chicken , whole roasted chicken